Clare MacKichan: Chevrolet

 By 1951 MacKichan had risen to the position of Chief Designer of the Chevrolet Studio, General Motors Design Staff.

 Although it was primarily the work of Robert McLean, MacKichan contributed to the final design of the original 1953 Corvette.
 He would have a long association with the Corvette, overseeing all Corvette styling from the early 1950s well into the 1960s.
 He also spoke at Covette-themed events, and kept Corvette parts in his office.

 MacKichan drew the shape for the Corvette-based 1954 Chevrolet Nomad Motorama concept car.
 He led development of the four-seat Impala concept car that debuted the same year, incorporating several Corvette styling cues in the car.

 MacKichan did the first sketches and led the design effort that resulted in the Motoramic style embodied in the 1955 Chevrolet Bel Air, the first of what came to be called the "Tri-Five" Chevrolets.
 He then revisited the shape for minor redesigns in 1956 and 1957.
 He also adapted his 1954 Nomad concept for the 1955–1957 production Chevrolet Nomad.

 MacKichan was responsible for the shape of the 1957 Chevrolet Corvette SS racing car.
 Design of the Jaguar D-Type influenced body took place in Studio X.

 MacKichan was team lead for the group that developed the "Sculpturamic" design language used for the 1958 Chevrolet line.
 The style was applied to the 1958 Impala.
 It was also seen in the related 1958 Brookwood and Yeoman station wagons.

 The compact Chevrolet Corvair was released in 1960, during his tenure as Chief Designer.
 This car's shape influenced several other manufacturers' products, particularly in Europe.
 Shortly afterwards MacKichan was chief designer of another compact Chevrolet; the 1962 Chevy II.

 Continuing his involvement with the Corvette, he supervised development of the C2 Corvette design that was released in 1963.
 This was also a Studio X project.

 Opel

 In 1962 MacKichan transferred to GM's wholly owned German subsidiary, Opel.
 At Opel his position was Director of Design.
 His job in Rüsselheim included establishing the Opel Design studio, building the necessary facilities, and hiring staff.
+Designs attributed to MacKichan at Opel include the 1964 Kapitan, Admiral, and Diplomat.

 The design that MacKichan is most closely associated with from his time at Opel is the Opel GT.
-This car's styling appears to have been influenced by the Chevrolet Corvair Monza GT and Monza SS Spyder.
+Based on Opel Kadett mechanicals, and with a body designed by Erhard Schnell, MacKichan was the driving force behind creation of the GT.
+The car's styling appears to have been influenced by the Chevrolet Corvair Monza GT and Monza SS Spyder.
 While it is believed that MacKichan had left for Germany by the time the Monza GT was being developed, Anatole Lapine, who worked on the Monza GT with Larry Shinoda, joined MacKichan at Opel in 1964.

 MacKichan returned to the US in 1967.